A Nonlinear Variant of Ball's Inequality: Introduction

 \subsection{Nonlinear Brascamp--Lieb Inequalities}

-Nonlinear Brascamp--Lieb inequalities are a relatively recent further generalisation of the linear Brascamp--Lieb inequalities, where the linear surjections $L_j$ are allowed to be general submersions $B_j:M\rightarrow M_j$ between Riemannian manifolds.
+Nonlinear Brascamp--Lieb inequalities are a further generalisation of the linear Brascamp--Lieb inequalities, where the linear surjections $L_j$ are replaced with submersions $B_j:M\rightarrow M_j$ between Riemannian manifolds.
 Given an $m$-tuple of exponents $\txtbf{p}=(p_j)_{j=1}^m$, we shall consider the corresponding inequality:

-We shall refer to the pair $(\txtbf{B},\txtbf{p})$ as a \emph{nonlinear Brascamp--Lieb datum}.
+We shall refer to the pair $(\txtbf{B},\txtbf{p})$ as a \emph{nonlinear Brascamp--Lieb datum} (furthermore we shall refer to such a datum as being $C^k$ for some $k\in\N$ if each of the submersions $B_j$ are $C^k$).
 Inequalities of this type arise quite naturally in PDE and Fourier restriction contexts, as evidenced in \cite{koch2015convolution,bejenaru2010convolution,bejenaru2011convolution} and \cite{ bennett2010some, bennett2017behaviour, bennett2005non} respectively.
-Early results of significance include a Sobolev variant of the nonlinear Brascamp--Lieb inequality \cite{stab} and a nonlinear $C^{1,\theta}$ perturbation of the Loomis-Whitney inequality \cite{bennett2005non}, which was later extended to the $C^1$ case by Carbery, H\"anninen, and Valdimarsson via multilinear factorisation \cite{carbery2018multilinear}.
-Significant progress in this area was made recently by Bennett, Bez, Buschenhenke, Cowling, and Flock in \cite{bennett2020nonlinear}, where they employ a tight induction-on-scales method that utilises techniques from convex optimisation to prove the following very general local nonlinear Brascamp--Lieb inequality.
+Pioneering work was done by Bennett, Carbery, and Wright in \cite{bennett2005non}, wherein they established a nonlinear $C^3$ perturbation of the Loomis--Whitney inequality using the method of refinements due to Christ.
+This was later improved to $C^{1,\alpha}$-regularity by Bennett and Bez in \cite{bennett2010some} via an induction-on-scales strategy based on work of Bejenaru, Herr, and Tataru \cite{bejenaru2010convolution}, and may itself be viewed as a precursor to the `tight induction-on-scales' methodology developed in \cite{bennett2020nonlinear}.
+The nonlinear Loomis--Whitney inequality with $C^1$-regularity was later established by Carbery, H\"anninen, and Valdimarsson via multilinear factorisation methods \cite{carbery2022multilinear}.
+At a similar time to the writing of \cite{bennett2005non}, Bennett, Carbery, and Tao proved a curvilinear multilinear Kakeya inequality (which may be viewed as a more general form of a nonlinear Loomis--Whitney inequality) in \cite{bct}, a celebrated work that has had a substantial influence on harmonic analysis.
+This result was later generalised to the full Kakeya--Brascamp--Lieb setting by Bennett, Bez, Flock, and Lee \cite{bennett2018stability}, wherein they also prove a Sobolev estimate on nonlinear Brascamp--Lieb forms.
+Significant progress on the topic of nonlinear Brascamp--Lieb inequalities was made by Bennett, Bez, Buschenhenke, Cowling, and Flock in \cite{bennett2020nonlinear}, where they employ a tight induction-on-scales method that utilises techniques from convex optimisation to prove the following very general local nonlinear Brascamp--Lieb inequality.

 \begin{thm}[Local Nonlinear Brascamp--Lieb Inequality (2018)\cite{bennett2020nonlinear}] Let $\epsilon>0$, and suppose that $(\txtbf{B},\txtbf{p})$ is a $C^2$ nonlinear Brascamp--Lieb datum defined over some neighbourhood $\widetilde{U}$ of a point $x_0\in\R^n$.
 There exists a neighbourhood $U\subset\widetilde{U}$ of $x_0$ such that the following inequality holds for all non-negative $f_j\in L^1(\R^{n_j})$: